-9 Involvement of councillors in the procedure
+9 Involvement of councillors and MPs in the procedure

-- 9.1 If you have any concerns it may be helpful to discuss them with your local councillor.
-Your councillor can help you decide on the best course of action. - 9.2 This may involve putting you in touch with the appropriate council officer or making an enquiry on your behalf. - 9.3 In cases where you need to make a complaint your councillor should refer you to the Complaints and Information Governance Team.
+9.1 If you have any concerns it may be helpful to discuss them with your local councillor.
+Your councillor can help you decide on the best course of action.

+- 9.2 This may involve putting you in touch with the appropriate council officer or making an enquiry on your behalf. - 9.3 In cases where you need to make a complaint your councillor should refer you to the Complaints and Information Governance Team.
 They can make a complaint on your behalf and support you through the process.
-If your councillor does make a complaint on your behalf we will copy them in to all correspondence unless they request otherwise. - 9.4 Whether or not you seek advice from a councillor you can expect a high quality service.
+If your councillor does make a complaint on your behalf we will copy them in to all correspondence unless they request otherwise. - 9.4 Whether or not you seek advice from a councillor you can expect a high quality service. - 9.5 The same principles will apply where you make your complaint via your Member of Parliament (MP).

-10 Accessibility and equal opportunities monitoring
+10 Accessibility and equal opportunities

-- 10.1 We are committed to making sure that everyone has equal access to all our services, including the complaints procedure. - 10.2 To help make sure our complaints procedure is easily accessible we: - use plain language; - accept complaints over the phone or in person, in writing, by e-mail, via our website or by any other reasonable means;

-- provide information and responses in Braille, large print, audio, easy read format and other languages where needed; and - provide translators (including sign language translators) where needed.
+- 10.1 We are committed to making sure that everyone has equal access to all our services, including the complaints procedure. - 10.2 To help make sure our complaints procedure is easily accessible we: - (a) Use plain language; - (b) Accept complaints over the phone or in person, in writing, by e-mail, via our website or by any other reasonable means; - (c) Provide information and responses in Braille, large print, audio, easy read format and other languages where needed; and - (d) Provide translators (including sign language translators) where needed.